 Phi Phi Don Island is the largest of the group and is the only island with permanent inhabitants.
 Its main tourist infrastructure is in Tonsai Bay, where most of the diving in Phi Phi takes place from.
 Phi Phi Leh is 2km south of Phi Phi Don and covers 6.6 km².
 It's uninhabited as it is mainly made up of steep cliffs that rise abruptly from the sea.
 The island was made famous in the year 2000 by the Leonardo Di Caprio blockbuster movie 'The Beach', which was largely filmed there in Maya Bay.

 The island also houses the 'Viking Cave', a 3.2 km² cave featuring numerous drawings that seem to depict Viking ships.
-It is theorized that pirates paused here on their travels from west to east, sheltering in the cave to escape the monsoon winds, transfer cargo, or make repairs.
+It is theorized that pirates paused here on their travels from the West to the East, sheltering in the cave to escape the monsoon winds, transfer cargo, or make ship repairs.
 As well as being a tourist trap visited by most tour boats to Koh Phi Phi, it is also a place much revered by the local people who come there to collect the swift's nests used to make Bird's Nest Soup, a Chinese delicacy.
 The ceiling is 15 metres high and the ledges all the way to the top are home to hundreds of birds, whose nests are collected to make the soup.

 Koh Yung, an island to the north of Koh Phi Phi Don, has a stone beach on the east and small sandy beaches amid its valleys.
 The island is teeming with diverse, colourful coral reefs.
 Koh Phai, another island not far from Koh Yung, has spectacular beaches in the north and east of the island.
 The bank of coral reefs comprised mainly of antler corals stretches from the north to the south of the island.